microsoft/TypeScript-Website/packages/handbook-v1/en/Type Checking JavaScript Files.md

 p; // Promise<any>;
 ```

-From here you can learn about the
+To learn all of the features available in JSDoc, see [the reference](/docs/handbook/jsdoc-supported-types.html).